Home » Repurposed Furniture » Repurposed Garden Bench made from Chairs

 How to Make a Repurposed Garden Bench out of Kindergarten Chairs

-As I was digging for chairs, I was having a difficult time finding two school chairs that were identical.
-This reminds me of Goldilocks!
+While digging for chairs, I had difficulty finding two identical school chairs.
+These odd-sized chairs remind me of Goldilocks!

 Finally, I found two that were close enough.

-First, I had to remove the screws in order to take the chair seats off.
+First, I had to remove the screws to take the chair seats off.

-Now, I was making a double chair bench for kids, but if you have grown-up chairs, the tutorial will be the same.
-But, like I said—my plans changed to make a repurposed garden bench instead.
+I was making a double-chair bench for kids, but the tutorial will be the same if you have grown-up chairs.
+But, like I said, my plans changed to make a repurposed garden bench instead.

 Remove Chair Back Cross Pieces

-Because I want to use wood planks for the back of the bench, I need to remove the existing backs.
+I need to remove the existing backs because I want to use wood planks for the back of the bench.
 The jigsaw made this task very easy.
-Don’t be tempted to take a rubber mallet to them to separate the chair back.
+Please don’t attempt to take a rubber mallet to them to separate the chair back.

-This is why you want to use a saw to remove the back of the chair.
+This photo shows why you want to use a saw to remove the back of the chair.
 You will be cutting the dowels with the jigsaw.
-By leaving the dowel attached, you won’t have a hole that you need to patch.
+By leaving the dowel attached, you don’t have a hole that you need to patch.

 You may need to sand the dowels down a little.
-But, if you had pounded it with a rubber mallet, you would have a bunch of holes to fill where the dowels had been.
+But if you had pounded them with a rubber mallet, you would have had many holes to fill where the dowels had been.

 Thoroughly Clean Chairs